Author Guidelines

 a) The minimum qualification of the main author required for submission to the journal Mediações is a master's degree.

 b) Only articles with at most 3 (three) authors will be accepted.
 All people involved in the production of the text must be registered as authors from the start of the submission process.
-In the case of submissions with more than one author, the parts written by each author, from initial research to the final writing up of the text, should be duly identified in a separate file, to be added as a Supplementary Co-Authorship Document at the time of submission.
+In the case of submissions with more than one author, the parts written by each author, from initial research to the final writing up of the text, should be duly identified in a separate file, to be added as a Supplementary Document of Co-Authorship at the time of submission.
+Additionally, encourages the use of the CRediT taxonomy to represent information about the individual authors' contributions.

 c) Authors who have published in Mediações must wait for an interval of two years before publication of a new article and 18 months after the previous publication date to begin a new submission process.